A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Empirical Study Design

 \subsubsection{Hyperparameter Settings}

-Each of the six alternative ML techniques considered in our study has hyperparameters that first need to be tuned before models can be trained.
-In the following, we provide different hyperparameter settings associated with each of the techniques considered in this study.
+Each of the nine alternative ML techniques considered in our study requires hyperparameter tuning before models can be trained.
+In the following, we provide the hyperparameter settings associated with each of the techniques considered in this study.

+\begin{itemize} \item \textbf{SVM.} We used the RBF kernel function, set the values of $\mathit{C}$ to \{1, 10, 100, 1000\} and $\gamma$ to \{0.0001, 0.001, 0.01, 0.1\}.
+These values of $\gamma$ and $\mathit{C}$ are within the range of values that were recommended in a study~\cite{probst2019tunability} in which hyperparameter tuning was conducted to assess the impact of different hyperparameter settings on the detection accuracy of SVM on 38 datasets.
+Setting the hyperparameters of SVM to the above values leads to 16 different hyperparameter settings (i.e., combinations of hyperparameter values).